eBooks Search :

 contract substantially during a recession as their purchase may be easily postponed.

-C. Leading, coincidental, and lagging indicators are measures such as the unemployment rate,
+C. Leading, coincidental, and lagging indicators are measures such as the unemployment

-future economic activity.
+use to predict future economic activity.

 D. Unemployment Types and special topics